cbor-wg/CBORbis/j.md

 ### Decimal Fractions and Bigfloats {#fractions}

-Protocols using tag number 4 extend the generic data model with data items representing arbitrary-length decimal fractions m*(10**e).
+Protocols using tag value 4 extend the generic data model with data items representing arbitrary-length decimal fractions m*(10**e).
-Protocols using tag number 5 extend the generic data model with data items representing arbitrary-length binary fractions m*(2**e).
+Protocols using tag value 5 extend the generic data model with data items representing arbitrary-length binary fractions m*(2**e).
 As with bignums, values of different types are not equal in the generic data model.